AI Declaration

 Why an AI Declaration is Important

-Services like ChatGPT have quickly became more useful than Google search, and do so while also avoiding the distraction of advertising and biased search results.
-But if it's used to generate material, it may eventually start referencing itself and doing so with ridiculous results...
+Services like ChatGPT have quickly become more useful than Google search, while also avoiding the distraction of advertising and biased search results.
+But if it's used to generate material, it may eventually start referencing itself with ridiculous results...

 Released in 1996, Multiplicity was way ahead of its time.
 Watch the clip above to see what happens when technology starts using itself as a source.